zblz/naima/docs/radiative.rst

 Radiative Models
 ================

-``naima`` contains several radiative models that can be used to compute the non-thermal emission from populations of relativistic electrons or protons.
+Naima contains several radiative models that can be used to compute the non-thermal emission from populations of relativistic electrons or protons.
 Below there is a brief explanation of each model, and full details on the physics and motivation for the implementation can be found in the referenced